ElvisZhang95/Career_preparation/behaviour_questions.md

 ##### 7. Academic questions
 1. What was your favorite class and why?
+>My favorite class is computer algorithm in my undergraduate study.
+The module introduce the data structure, algorithm complexity and several basic idea such as BFS, DFS, greedy method, DP.
+I like it because it bring me to the start of programming.
+Now I practice my programming skills in Leetcode, almost solutions are based on the content I learned from this course.

 2. Why is your GPA what it is?
+> I got first class degree in my undergraduate study.
+I got 80 average mark in total.

 3. Why the major?
 How does it apply to a career in this industry?

 ##### 8. Industry-Related questions
 1. of your past experiences, what will help you in this industry?
+> I believe # class ListNode(object):
+#     def __init__(self, x):
+#         self.val = x
+#         self.next = None

 2. why this company?
 3. What do you do to keep up with the industry?
 4. Tell me about an article you read recently